MicrosoftDocs/well-architected/well-architected/ai/testing.md

 ## Test data ingestion

-Data pipelines, like extract, transform, and load (ETL) processes, move and manipulate data.
+Data pipelines, like extract, transform, and load (ETL) processes, move, and manipulate data.
 Test the ETL portion of the workload to make sure that it ingests data reliably and that the data is high quality and acceptable for analysis and feature engineering.
 Make sure that data cleansing and processing include tests to confirm that data manipulation functions as intended.

 Testing should be integrated throughout the life cycle, including the design, development, and production stages.